 Jodine Serrin - 14th February 2007.

-The mystery ceases to be a whodunit but mysteries remain and there are answers that will never be obtained by the living.
+The mystery ceases to be a whodunit but mysteries remain and some answers will never be obtained by the living.

 Jodine was a vulnerable woman with disabilities with some reports stating schizophrenia and learning difficulties — however, she was also self-sufficient and independent enough and had her own apartment, and her own active life, including a busy social life.